1. Don't Lie

 3. All the eTA Questions are Semantic Minefields

-- Apply for an ETA far in advance of travel, preferably prior to purchasing an airline ticket.
-They're good for five years, sort of like a passport.
-And if you do need to answer yes to one of the questions, it may take at least days and maybe weeks to sort out your admissibility to Canada, potentially leading to significant travel delays.
+Preferably apply prior to purchasing an airline ticket.
+ETAs are good for five years, sort of like a passport.
+And if you do need to answer "yes" to one of the ETA application questions, it may take at least days and maybe weeks to sort out your admissibility to Canada, potentially leading to significant travel delays.